Okwizi/DictionaryAttacks/README.md

 Set up the appliance if needed (Recommended to leave settings as default) then click finish.

-Now go into the Virtual Machine's Settings and navigate to the Network tab.
+Now go to the tools tab (listed above the Mininet VM) and navigate to the host-only networks tab.

+Click on the create icon and an adapter called *vboxnet0* will appear.
+You can configure the adapter if you need to.
+Click on apply.

+Now navigate back to your Mininet VM and click on the settings gear icon to open the VM's settings.

+Navigate to the "Network" Tab and enable "Adapter 1" and "Adapter 2" (Adapters 3 and 4 should remain disabled).

+Go into Adapter 1 and change the "Attached to:" option to `NAT`.

+Go into Adapter 2 and change the "Attached to:" option to `Host-only Adapter` and select `vboxnet0` as the name from the provided Dropbox.
+This allows other programs running on your host computer to connect to the VM using SSH.

+Other VM settings may be changed to the user's liking.

 ### 3. Username and Password Lists *(already provided in this repo)*
-These are `usernameshack.txt` and `testhack1.txt` which are used to recreate the attack.
+These are `usernameshack.txt` and `testhack1.txt` used to recreate the attack.

 ### 4. Hydra